hyperledger-archives/composer/packages/composer-website/jekylldocs/playground/playground-index.md

 ---

 # Using Playground
-The Hyperledger Composer Playground provides a user interface for the configuration, deployment and testing of a business network.
+The {{site.data.conrefs.composer_full}} Playground provides a user interface for the configuration, deployment and testing of a business network.
 Advanced Playground features permit users to manage the security of the business network, invite participants to business networks and connect to multiple blockchain business networks.

-If you are new to the Playground, we recommend that you follow the [Playground Tutorial](../tutorials/playground-guide.html) that will guide you through the process of creating, deploying and testing a new blockchain business network.
+If you are new to the Playground, we recommend that you follow the [Playground Tutorial](../tutorials/playground-guide.html) that will guide you through the process of creating, deploying and testing a new blockchain business network before you start interacting with ID cards.

 ---